A Brother’s Name, A Sailor’s Sacrifice

 The Edsall also met it’s tragic fate on March 1, 1942.
 Only five men aboard the Edsall survived that attack.
 However, those men later perished as Prisoners of War.
 Their remains were discovered in Indonesia in 1952.

 After transferring the survivors from the Langley and returning to it’s course, the USS Whipple received the distress calls from the Pecos and turned around.
 She arrived later that night and rescued 232 of the stranded men, who had been floating there for quite awhile.
 However, during this rescue mission, a Japanese submarine was spotted and engaged.
-Due to the continuous threat of torpedos, the Whipple had to make the heart-wrenching decision to leave the remaining men.
+Due to the continuous threat of torpedos, the Whipple had to make the heart-wrenching decision to leave the remaining men, sealing their fate in the Pacific.

 What Remains After the Wake